connorshea/wikidatum/README.md

 # Wikidatum

-This gem will support making requests with the [new Wikidata/Wikibase REST API](https://doc.wikimedia.org/Wikibase/master/js/rest-api/).
+This gem supports making requests to the [new Wikidata/Wikibase REST API](https://doc.wikimedia.org/Wikibase/master/js/rest-api/).

-**The gem is currently in very early development and is not ready for actual usage**.
+**The gem is currently in very early development and is not ready for production usage**.

 ## Installation